[Last updated June 6, 2024]

 Do I have to pay taxes on my Social Security benefits?

-It might not sound right, but some seniors must pay federal income taxes on their Social Security benefits, depending on the state in which they live.
+Some seniors must pay federal income taxes on their Social Security benefits, depending on their income and filing status.
 If you have a source of income that is substantially more than what you receive from your Social Security benefits, you will pay federal income taxes on up to 85% of your benefits.

 Here are examples of taxpayer obligations for Social Security benefits:

-• Single filer: Single taxpayers with a combined income (Social Security and other income) between $25,000 and $34,000 may pay taxes on up to 50% of their benefits.
+- Single filer: Single taxpayers with a combined income (Social Security benefits and other income) between $25,000 and $34,000 may pay taxes on up to 50% of their benefits.
 If a single taxpayer makes more than $34,000, then they may pay taxes on up to 85% of their benefits.

 Sometimes filing taxes has benefits even for seniors who are not legally required to file.
 Some potential benefits of filing taxes when not required include: